Twyfelfontein

 Weather & Best Time To Visit

 The climate in this part of Namibia is extreme.
-The area is semi-desert, with freezing and hot temperatures to be felt in winter and summer, respectively.
+The area is semidesert, with freezing and hot temperatures to be felt in winter and summer, respectively.
 Luckily, humidity in this part of the world is a non-issue.
 The weather does, however, permit the best time to visit the area, which is in the autumn or early spring.
 April and September fall within that ideal sweet spot.

 History

 The World Heritage Site was first recognized nationally as a monument in 1952, some years after word of its existence reached officials.
 It is the work of hunter-gatherers, the area's earliest inhabitants.
-Twyfelfontein is in the Haub Valley in the southernmost part of the region.
+Twyfelfontein is in the Huab Valley in the southernmost part of the region.
 Since its creation, it has been discovered, rediscovered, taken over by the Apartheid government, declared a monument, and finally declared the first UNESCO World Heritage Site in Namibia.

 Wildlife